Chart Color Schemes

 North Strathfield features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 70.3% of all households, including 34.6% couples with children, 24.6% couples without children, and 9.3% single parent families.
 Non-family households account for the remaining 29.7%, with lone person households at 20.5% and group households comprising 9.2%.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.5.
+The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households